techcodedu/_sql/demo.md

 This document provides a detailed guide on creating and manipulating data in SQL, including basic functions and more advanced operations involving joins between tables.
 ```

-This Markdown format covers both individual operations on the `employees` table and relational operations involving the `departments` table, providing a comprehensive guide for learning SQL.